PayString/rfcs/src/spec/payid-easy-checkout.md

 accepts payments using the PayID pay$merchant.com, and the customer controls the PayID alice$wallet.com.

 ### PayID Easy Checkout Initiation
-In this example, the customer might place some items in an online shopping cart on the merchant's UI, then choose to checkout.
+In this example, the customer might place some items in an online shopping cart on the merchant's web-site, then choose to checkout.
 The merchant UI would then render a form asking for the customer's PayID, as well as a "Checkout with PayID" button.
 Once the customer inputs their PayID alice$wallet.com and clicks the "Checkout with PayID" button, the merchant UI begins the PayID Easy Checkout flow.